 Concerns relating to climate change have led to a range of local, state, federal, and international regulatory and policy efforts to seek to address greenhouse gas ("GHG") emissions.
 In the U.S., various approaches are being proposed or adopted at the federal, state, and local government levels, such as recent legislation enacted in California.
 These efforts could lead to additional costs on the Company now or in the future, including increased energy and other capital or operational costs, or additional legal requirements on the Company.
 These efforts could also materially increase our costs of evaluating potential manufacturing sites, or in some cases eliminate some potential locations as feasible sites.
-In addition to the potential for additional GHG regulatory efforts could also affect the Company's reputation or customer demand.
-Climate change concerns and GHG regulatory efforts could also face pressure from these groups to adapt our physical facilities for alternative sources of energy, which may be less cost-effective than current sources.
+In addition to the potential for additional GHG regulation or incentives, enhanced corporate, public, and stakeholder awareness of climate change could affect the Company's reputation or customer demand.
+Climate change concerns and GHG regulatory efforts could also affect the Company's customers themselves.
+We could also face pressure from these groups to adapt our physical facilities for alternative sources of energy, which may be less cost-effective than current sources.
 Any of these factors, individually or combined with one or more factors, or other unforeseen factors or other impacts of climate change, could affect the Company and adversely impact our business, operations, or financial condition.